hernantz/blog/content/calendaring-events-with-python.md

           >>> dt.replace(fold=1).astimezone().strftime('%D %T %Z%z')
           '11/02/14 01:30:00 EST-0500'
       This way we can represent just one moment in time in an ambiguous case.
+[^6]: This is a peak at some of the terminology involved when dealing with dates:

+      * naive datetime – a datetime object without a timezone.
+      * localized datetime – a datetime object with a timezone.
+      * localizing – associating a naive datetime object with a timezone.
+      * normalizing – shifting a localized datetime object from one timezone to another, this changes both tzinfo and datetime object.

+      As the Delorean docs [explain it][11].

+      *Attaching* a timezone should never be done using `.replace()` as you might carelessly end up creating an invalid date.

+[^7]: Python cannot mix aware and naive dates or you will get a `TypeError:
+      can't compare offset-naive and offset-aware datetimes` exception.

+[^8]: [dateutils][13] is a must if your app makes intensive use of dates.
+It
+      also provides some other niceties like `relativedelta` and `parser.parse`.

 [1]: https://en.wikipedia.org/wiki/Daylight_saving_time "Daylight Saving Time"
 [2]: https://en.wikipedia.org/wiki/Tz_database "Olson Database"